-While the longevity of an epoxy floor can greatly differ depending on the successfulness of its installation and other varying factors, such as how much traffic and wear the area sees, they typically last for around two or three years.
+While the longevity of an epoxy floor can greatly differ depending on the successfulness of its installation and other varying factors, such as how much traffic and wear the area sees, they typically last for over 10 years.
 However, re-coats and routine maintenance of the floor can significantly improve its lifespan.

 How much does it cost?